anirudhtopiwala/CheckMateVision/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- [ChessReD Dataset](https://doi.org/10.4121/99b5c721-280b-450b-b058-b2900b69a90f.v2) for providing high-quality chess piece annotations
+- [ChessReD Dataset](https://doi.org/10.4121/99b5c721-280b-450b-b058-b2900b69a90f.v2) for providing high-quality chess piece annotations.
+References were also taken from the github repository.
+[Link](https://github.com/tmasouris/end-to-end-chess-recognition/tree/main)
-- [HuggingFace Transformers](https://huggingface.co/transformers/) for the Deformable DETR implementation
-- [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for the training framework
-- [Albumentations](https://albumentations.ai/) for data augmentation utilities